survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-In order to invoke the previous `onDelete` callback we need to connect it with `onClick` for `Note`.
+In order to invoke the previous `onDelete` callback, we need to connect it with `onClick` for `Note`.
 If the callback doesn't exist, it makes sense to avoid rendering the delete button.
 An alternative way to solve this would be to push it to a component of its own.

 **app/components/Note.jsx**